Peng-Gx/NSDR-Stereo/README.md

 ```

 ## Train
-Use the following command to train NSDR-Stereo on Scene Flow
+Use the following command to train G2L-Stereo on Scene Flow

 Firstly, train the global disparity initialization network for 20 epochs,
 ```